 - Being active helps improve mood.
 During the winter, this can be especially important, especially for those who might have seasonal affective disorder.

-When exercise isn’t enough
+When exercise isn’t enough, help is near you.

 Even with exercise and a healthy diet, some individuals may need a joint replacement.
 At Newport Hospital, we use the Radlink GPS imaging technology during joint replacement procedures.
 We are the only hospital in Rhode Island to use this digitized X-ray software technology, which allows the surgeon to analyze the size, position and orientation of hip replacement implants.
 Using real-time images during surgery, Radlink helps ensure more accurate joint placement, a shorter surgery, and faster recovery, and better results for our patients.